-ALGEBRA 1 A & B; ADVANCED ALGEBRA 2 A & B (2290AP, 2397BP), Grade 9, 1st & 2nd Sem.
+ALGEBRA I A & B; ADVANCED ALGEBRA II A & B (2290AP, 2397BP), Grade 9, 1st & 2nd Sem.
 One Credit Per Sem.

 Prerequisite: Teacher recommendation and Foundations in Algebra or Pre-Algebra

 This is a two-year math program taught in one year during a two-period block.
 Algebra is taught first semester.
 Instruction includes the properties and basic operations of natural numbers, their algebraic and graphical representation, and linear equations.
 Also included is the study of inequalities and systems of linear equations and inequalities.
-Near the end of first semester, students will take the Algebra I Standards of Learning test.
 Advanced Algebra 2 is taught during the second semester.
 This course includes the study of equations, inequalities, relations, functions, systems of equations, matrices, polynomials, irrational numbers, complex numbers, and conic sections.
-The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions, statistics and probability.
-This course ends with the study of introductory plane geometry that is needed for PSAT and SAT tests.
-Near the end of second semester students will take the Algebra 2 Standards of Learning test.
+The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions. statistics and probability.
+Near the end of second semester students will take the Algebra II Standards of Learning